unparalleled-js/docs-1/workato-api/connections.md

 ---

 # Connections
-Use the following endpoints to retrieve the connections that belong to a user
+Use the following endpoints to retrieve the connections that belong to a user.

 ## Supported Formats
 * Json